 Globalization, automation, Donald Trump.
 The middle class is falling apart.
 One hears talk about the causes, rather than about solutions.
 Time for a complete rethink:

 An unconditional basic income means money for everyone - as a human right without service in return!
 Visionary reform project, neoliberal axe to the roots of the social state or socially romantic left-wing utopia?

-Depending on the type and scope, a basic income demonstrates very different ideological visions.
+Depending on the type and cope, a basic income demonstrates very different ideological visions.
 Which side of the coin one sees depends on one‘s own idea of humankind: inactivity as sweet poison that seduces people into laziness, or freedom from material pressures as a chance for oneself and for the community.
 Do we actually need the whip of existential fear to avoid a lazy, depraved life in front of the TV set?
 Or does gainful employment give our lives meaning and social footing simply because we haven‘t known anything else for centuries?
 And because we‘ve never all had the freedom to self-actualise in other ways?